jtatria/Rforceatlas/README.md

 R/Rcpp implementation of Gephi's ForceAtlas2 graph layout algorithm.

-Detailed discussion of the procedure and its parameters can be found in Jacomy M, Venturini T, Heymann S, Bastian M (2014) ForceAtlas2, a Continuous Graph Layout Algorithm for Handy Network Visualization Designed for the Gephi Software.
+Detailed discussion of the procedure and its parameters can be found in Jacomy M, Venturini T, Heymann S, Bastian M (2014) _ForceAtlas2, a Continuous Graph Layout Algorithm for Handy Network Visualization Designed for the Gephi Software_.
 [PLoS ONE 9(6): e98679](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679).

 This implementation has been written from scratch in C++ using Eigen for all numerical computations.